mxro/maxrohde-web/content/posts/2022/2022-10-15-the-merits-of-slow-reading/index.md

 ---
-title: 'The Merits of Slow Reading'
+categories:
+- contemplations
+coverImage: perfecto-capucine-3gC4gBnD3Xs-unsplash.jpg
-date: '2022-10-15'
+date: "2022-10-15"
+id: the-merits-of-slow-reading
+primaryBlog: maxrohde.com
 publish: true
-id: 'the-merits-of-slow-reading'
-coverImage: 'perfecto-capucine-3gC4gBnD3Xs-unsplash.jpg'
-summary: 'Makes an argument that quantity matters little when it comes to reading'
+summary: Makes an argument that quantity matters little when it comes to reading
 tags:
-  - 'productivity'
-  - 'reading'
+- productivity
-  - 'mindfulness'
+- reading
-categories:
-  - 'contemplations'
+- mindfulness
+title: The Merits of Slow Reading
 ---

 Most of us would agree that reading is a good way to spend our time.
 It certainly beats browsing on social media or watching TV.
 I use [Goodreads](images/https://www.goodreads.com/user/show/65924679-max-rohde) to keep track of the books that I am reading and my reviews for these books.
 I recently got a notification from them to join the [2022 Reading Challenge](images/https://www.goodreads.com/challenges/show/11636-2022-reading-challenge).
 The idea of this challenge is to motivate us to read more books; by setting a target of how many books we want to read in a year.